Joe Gomez

+Early life

+Joseph Dave Gomez was born on 23 May 1997 in Catford, Greater London, to a Gambian father, Augustus Gomez, and an English mother.

 Club career

-Charlton Athletic

-Gomez was born in Catford, Greater London to a Gambian father and an English mother.
+Early career

 He joined the academy at nearby Charlton Athletic at the age of 10, making his debut for the club's under-18 team at just 13 years old.
 Despite strong interest from other clubs, Gomez signed his first professional contract with Charlton in October 2014.
-His first-team debut came under manager Bob Peeters in a 4–0 League Cup victory over Colchester United at The Valley on 12 August 2014, playing the full 90 minutes at right-back.
+His first-team debut came under manager Bob Peeters in a 4–0 home victory over Colchester United on 12 August 2014 in the 2014–15 League Cup, playing the full 90 minutes at right-back.
 A week later he made his league debut in a 3–2 home win against Derby County in the Championship.
 Gomez went on to make 24 appearances during his first season.

 Liverpool

 2015–2017

 On 20 June 2015, Premier League club Liverpool signed Gomez on a five-year contract for a fee of £3.5 million.
 He made his debut against Stoke City on 9 August, starting as a left-back in a 1–0 win, assisting Philippe Coutinho's match-winning goal in the 86th minute.

 On 13 October 2015, Gomez suffered a season ending anterior cruciate ligament injury while playing for England U21.
 A full year later, Gomez returned to full first-team training on 13 October 2016.
 On 13 November, Gomez played 45 minutes in a behind closed doors friendly match at Melwood.
 On 8 January 2017, Gomez made his first start since the injury in an FA Cup 0–0 home draw against Plymouth Argyle.